-Choosing a health insurance policy can be a difficult task.
-Below, we answer some of the most frequently asked questions about Health Partners.
+There’s a lot to think about when choosing a health insurance policy Below, we answer some questions you might have about Health Partners.

-You can sign up for Health Partners by comparing health insurance on our health insurance comparison pages and applying on their website.
+You can sign up for Health Partners by comparing health insurance on our health insurance comparison pages and applying via its website.

 If you need help applying, Health Partners offers a number of contact options.
-You can either use their 24/7 online web chat service, or give them a call on 1300 113 113 (open Mon-Fri) and talk to a customer service representative.
+For example, you can use its 24/7 online web chat service, or receive support over the phone.

-Yes.
-Health Partners encourages members to manage their policy online.
-Unless you specifically ask for a printed copy, they will send you policy documents, tax statements, and other communications by email or through the online login.
+Yes, Health Partners encourages members to manage their policy online.
+Unless you specifically ask for a printed copy, Health Partners will send you policy documents, tax statements, and other communications by email or through the online portal.

-Health Partners extras policies include a dental benefit as standard.
+All Health Partners extras policies include cover for general dental.
+However, only its Top Extras policy provides cover for major dental procedures.
 The level of cover you need will depend on the complexity and cost of the dental procedures you would like to have covered.